yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 As I went through the alpha test, I modified the documentation from user feedback, but I quickly realized that the same documentation would not work for everyone.
 On two ends of the spectrum, there were people who only wanted the quickstart to those who needed documentation for how the machinery was working so that they could confirm it was not being held together by peanutbutter and paperclips.
-One way to achieve this is to write the quickstart documentation and then invtie people to read the "nerd's documentation" if they were curious.
+One way to achieve this is to write the quickstart documentation and then invite people to read more in-depth technical documentation if they were curious.
-This way, people who only want to get the task done can skip that information guilt free.
+This way, people who only want to get the task done can skip that information.

 ### Next Steps

 In the coming weeks, we will be preparing the infrastructure for a beta release where we will test it on select live lessons to assess how well it can be approached by the community.
-We will be updating documentation, fixing bugs, and enhancing the deployment pipelines.
+In the meantime, we will be updating documentation, fixing bugs, and enhancing the deployment pipelines.

 ## Thank You